Healthcare system

 For those needing more extensive care, retirement homes for over-60s (établissements d’hébergement pour personnes âgées dépendantes – EHPAD) offer residential support (including for people with neurodegenerative diseases), medical care, events, and activities.

-For more advice and support on growing older in France, visit your local information center for older people (point d’information local dédié aux personnes âgées).
+For advice and support on growing older in France, you can read more about healthcare for seniors in France or visit your local information center for older people (point d’information local dédié aux personnes âgées).

 Hospitals in France